-All costs relating to training must be outlined and justified as part of the researcher's application budget.
+All costs relating to training must be outlined and justified.
 When justifying these costs, it is important to provide details on the training type, location and rationale.
-Please note, for any training elements were travel is required, please detail the travel costs as part of the Travel and Dissemination budget (Section 3.4).
+Please note, for any training elements where travel is required, please detail the travel costs as part of the Travel and Dissemination budget (Section 3d).

-3.3.
+d.
 Travel and Dissemination Budget

-3.3.1.
+i.
 Travel

-These are the costs relating to the travel of the grant applicant and/or other Irish Cancer Society funded team members for dissemination and networking purposes.
-Such costs must be directly related to events as part of the research programme and only funded researchers will be eligible to claim these expenses.
-Any travel costs that are part of the direct day-to-day running of the research programme e.g. travel costs associated with research participants should be budgeted under running costs (Section 3.1).
+These are the costs relating to the travel of the PhD Scholar.
+Such costs must be directly related to events as part of the research programme and only the PhD Scholar will be eligible to claim these expenses.

 As a charitable organisation, we would expect that all costs in relation to travel be reasonable, and must be clearly justified.
 Please note that the Irish Cancer Society will fund Economy-Class flights only.
-Please refer to Section 4.1 for further detail on permitted costs.